kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

     - The official blog is not for repurposing existing content from a third party as new content.
     - The [license](https://github.com/kubernetes/website/blob/master/LICENSE) for the blog does allow commercial use of the content for commercial purposes, just not the other way around.
 - Blog posts should aim to be future proof
-  - Given the development velocity of the project, we want evergreen content, that won't require updates to stay accurate to the reader.
+  - Given the development velocity of the project, we want evergreen content that won't require updates to stay accurate for the reader.
   - It can be a better choice to add a tutorial or update official documentation, then write a higher level overview as a blog post.
     - Consider concentrating the long technical content as a call to action of the blog post, and focus on the problem space or why readers should care.